I got stopped dead in my tracks by a question not long ago.

 an Artist’s Eyes!

-Come along with me as I chase light, color, and clouds across the landscape.
+Come along with me as I catch the light, color, and clouds across the landscape.

-In my latest adventure I’ve been deep in the SC Lowcountry, creating a new collection of paintings.
+In my latest adventure I’ve been deep in the SC/GA Lowcountry, creating my latest daily painting project.

-Join me on this journey and get sneak peeks (~ 3x/ week) and a special VIP preview of the new collections when they're released!
+Join me on this journey and get sneak peeks (~ 3x/ week) and special VIP previews of the new collections when they're released!